pragyachauh/image-resizer-streamlit/README.md

     ```

 ### Running the App
-To run the app, navigate to the directory containing the script and execute the following command in your terminal:
+To run the locally app, navigate to the directory containing the script and execute the following command in your terminal: